Collinshack/Sales-Analysis/README.md

 The questions answered in this analysis include:
 - What is the best month for sales?
 How much was earned?
 - What city made the highest purchase?
-- What time should we display advertisements to maximize likelihood of customer's buying product?
+- What time should we display ads to maximize likelihood of customer's buying product?
 - What products are most often sold together?
 - What product sold the most?
-Why do you think so?

 The project provides visualizations of the data in the form of bar charts to help with understanding and interpretation of the results.